 “If the governor really wants to protect Komodo dragons, he should start looking at Flores,” the province’s main island, Panggur says.
 Northern Flores is home to a Komodo dragon population of unknown size that is “more sensitive to extinction,” because of its proximity to humans and the lack of conservation resources, says Tim Jessop, an integrative ecologist at Deakin University in Waurn Ponds, Australia, and a scientific adviser to KSP.
 There are several reports about people killing dragons because they attacked cattle.

-The Flores population is considered significant because is isolated from the western populations.
+The Flores population is considered significant because it is isolated from the western populations.
 A DNA study confirmed that they are very different genetically from the populations on Komodo and Rinca.
 Retaining this diversity is extremely important for the species’ ability to respond to climate and habitat changes.

 Experience more of Indonesia than the average traveler by speaking Indonesian.
 Simple courtesies and greetings will make your trip more productive and rewarding.
 Our phonetic style makes it impossible to mispronounce important words.
 Order your hard copy.
 Indonesians will sparkle with delight when you speak just a few words in bahasa Indonesia.